 About Cardiovascular Disease

-According to the World Health Organization, CVD is the foremost noncommunicable disease accounting for 31% of all global deaths in 2016.
-CVD costs the United States an average of $317 billion in 2011-2012.
+According to the World Health Organization, CVD is the foremost noncommunicable disease, accounting for 31 percent of all global deaths in 2016.
+CVD cost the United States an average of $317 billion in 2011-2012.

 Vision: A heart-healthy and stroke free Michigan

-Mission: The aim of the Cardiovascular Health, Nutrition and Physical Activity Section (CVHNPA) Section is to prevent and reduce heart disease, stroke, other circulatory diseases, and obesity for all Michigan residents.
+Mission: The aim of the Cardiovascular Health, Nutrition and Physical Activity Section (CVHNPA) is to prevent and reduce heart disease, stroke, other circulatory diseases, and obesity for all Michigan residents.

-The Cardiovascular Health and Diabetes Epidemiologist supports the CVHNPA by monitoring trends in cardiovascular disease, comorbidities, and behavioral factors among Michigan adults.
-Surveillance is also conducted to track disparities in health outcomes and healthcare utilization by various characteristics including race/ethnicity, gender, age, socioeconomic status, geography, disability status, and other characteristics.
+The cardiovascular health and diabetes epidemiologist supports the CVHNPA by monitoring trends in cardiovascular disease, comorbidities, and behavioral factors among Michigan adults.
+Surveillance is also conducted to track disparities in health outcomes and healthcare utilization by various characteristics, including race/ethnicity, gender, age, socioeconomic status, geography, disability status, and other characteristics.

 State of Michigan

 - Cardiovascular Health, Nutrition and Physical Activity Section

 - Heart Disease and Stroke Maps and Data

 - US Diabetes Surveillance System